takugian/quick-tutorials-with-aws/loadbalancer/networkloadbalancerecs/README.md

 # networkloadbalancerecs

-This project creates:
-- A Network Load Balancer in front of an ECS App;
+This project creates a Network Load Balancer in front of an ECS App.
-- An ECS App running NodeJS;
-- A CloudWatch LogGroup;

 ## Local deploy